lostdemeter/truthspace_lcm/README.md

 Loading corpus from truthspace_lcm/concept_corpus.json...
 Loaded 11214 concept frames
-φ-Dial: style=neutral (x=+0.0), perspective=objective (y=+0.0)
-        depth=standard (z=+0.0), certainty=neutral (w=+0.0)

-Sample characters:
-  - Darcy (Pride and Prejudice)
-  - Holmes (Sherlock Holmes)
-  - Alice (Alice in Wonderland)
+Training GeometricLCM with quality examples...
+  Epochs: 2
+  Final overlap: 96.4%
+  Learned: 14 entities, 14 roles, 10 qualities, 12 actions

 You: Who is Holmes?

-Bot: Holmes is a character from Sherlock Holmes who spoke,
+Bot: Holmes is a brilliant detective from Sherlock Holmes
-     frequently associated with Watson.
+     who investigates with Watson.

-You: /style -1
-Style set to -1.0 (formal)

-You: /perspective 1
-Perspective set to +1.0 (meta)
+You: What did he do?

+Bot: Holmes investigated crimes and solved mysteries.
+     (pronoun "he" resolved to Holmes via conversation memory)

-You: Who is Holmes?
+You: Who is Darcy?

-Bot: From a literary perspective, Holmes is an archetypal figure
-     from Sherlock Holmes who articulated, with Watson serving as a narrative foil, embodying timeless literary patterns.
+Bot: Darcy is a proud gentleman from Pride and Prejudice
+     who loves Elizabeth.

-You: /dial
+You: /memory

-φ-Dial Settings:
-  Style (x):       -1.0 (formal)
-  Perspective (y): +1.0 (meta)
-  Quadrant: Scholarly/Analytical
+Conversation (3 turns):
+  Q: Who is Holmes? [holmes]
+  Q: What did he do? [holmes]
+  Q: Who is Darcy? [darcy]
+Focus: darcy
 ```

 ### Command Line Options